luksfarris/luksfarris.github.io/docs/_posts/2024-05-21-slicing-data-science.md

 The more innovative your project is, the more a company's structure will resist against it being built.
 Remember Conway's law [[2]](#references):

+{% include admonition.html
+type="Quote"
-> Organizations which design systems are constrained to produce designs which are copies of the communication structures of these organizations.
+body="Organizations which design systems are constrained to produce designs which are copies of the communication structures of these organizations."
+%}

 There's also another very powerful aspect of this that unfortunately is not the case for Design.
 The first Slice of each type of project is reusable.
 The ETL code, the DBT project, the model, the dashboard, all of these can be reused to build momentum on other projects too, as long as the tech stack is the same.
 They can also lay the groundwork to deal with the four V's of Big Data (Volume, Velocity, Variety, Veracity).
 This was the base of one of Saltz's arguments against CRISP-DM [[3]](#references).